Have a flipping great pancake day

 More often called Pancake Day by enthusiastic children of all ages, traditional English pancakes are made with a batter consisting of flour, eggs and milk.
 They’re cooked in a hot frying pan in a thin layer and flipped over to cook the other side.

-Successful flipping is a source of much pride in those who’ve perfected the technique, or results in disaster and a messy kitchen for those who haven’t quite got the hang of it!
-Using a few simple ingredients and some basic kitchen equipment, it’s a fun way to pass an hour or two in our stay-at-home times.
+Successful flipping is a source of much pride in those who’ve perfected the technique.
+Occasionally, it might result in disaster and a messy kitchen for those who haven’t quite got the hang of it!
+Using a few simple ingredients and some basic kitchen equipment, it’s a fun way to get the whole family involved in cooking.

-Top tips for success include: a hot (but not too hot) pan with an even base, space to flip, and making sure none is stuck to the pan before your flipping attempt – and accept that the first one never works!
+Top tips for success include: a hot (but not too hot) pan with an even base, space to flip, and making sure none is stuck to the pan before your flipping attempt.
+Also bear in mind that the first one usually never works!

 Ready, steady … run